 Adults with new-onset Type 1 diabetes frequently experience the problem of incorrect or delayed diagnosis which results in needless human suffering and can result in the rapid onset of diabetic complications and even death due to diabetic ketoacidosis (DKA).
 New-onset Type 1 diabetes in adulthood is far more prevalent than childhood-onset Type 1 diabetes, but the myth that Type 1 diabetes is a childhood disease and the rising epidemic of Type 2 diabetes often means that adults with new-onset Type 1 diabetes are incorrectly diagnosed as having Type 2 diabetes, an altogether different disease.
 Patients who are misdiagnosed and treated as if the patient has Type 2 diabetes are often undertreated with medications that do not help their medical condition.
 As stated in a Wall Street Journal article on the problem of misdiagnosis (“Wrong Call: The Trouble Diagnosing Diabetes,” August 2012), "Most of my [adult Type 1 patients] have been misdiagnosed as having Type 2," says Robin Goland, co-director of the Naomi Berrie Diabetes Center at Columbia University Medical Center in New York.
 "Once the right diagnosis is made the patient feels much, much better, but they are distrustful of doctors and who could blame them?"

+In 2016, the American Association of Clinical Endocrinologists (AACE) stated that Type 1 diabetes should be confirmed by the presence of autoantibodies, to distinguish between T1D and T2D and determine appropriate treatment.
 Dr. David Bell suggests that autoantibody testing assists with identifying the type of diabetes, guiding the clinician to appropriate treatment with insulin, avoiding a period of poor glycemic control when oral therapy [medications for Type 2 diabetes] is failing, optimizing the potential for preservation of beta cell function, and maximizing the prevention of long-term complications of diabetes.

 Well-known people who were diagnosed with Type 1 diabetes as adults include actress Mary Tyler Moore (diagnosed at age 33), former acting Surgeon General Dr. Kenneth Moritsugu (age 49), UK Prime Minister Theresa May (age 56), and Olympic swimmer (10 Olympic medals) Gary Hall, Jr. (age 24).